Spla4sH/my-shop/README.md

 This will launch the app in your default web browser.
 By default, it runs on `http://localhost:5173`.

-To start the Backend Server:
+To start the Backend Server which is provided by the course:

 ```bash
 node app.js "shop"
 ```

+This will launch the Backend Server in your default web browser.
+By default, it runs on `http://localhost:3030`.

 ## Folder Structure